Key Specs of Renault Triber

 Triber Latest Update

-Renault Triber Rivals: While it doesn't have any direct rivals, the Triber can be an alternative to mid-size hatchbacks such as the Maruti Swift, Hyundai Grand i10 Nios, Ford Freestyle, and Ford Figo.
-It also rivals the Datsun GO+.
-If you are looking for a rugged utility vehicle at a slightly higher price tag compared to the Triber, you could consider the Mahindra Bolero as well.
+Renault Triber Rivals: While it doesn't have any direct rival, the Triber is an alternative to mid-size hatchbacks like the Maruti Swift, Hyundai Grand i10 Nios, Ford Freestyle, and Ford Figo.
+It also competes with the Datsun GO+.
+If you are looking for a rugged utility vehicle, you could also consider the Mahindra Bolero.

 Renault Triber price list (Variants)